-The research into protein restriction and longevity is either theoretical or in worms in a petri dish where they grew more slowly when protein and/or energy was restricted.
+The research into protein restriction and longevity is either theoretical or in worms in a petri dish, where they grew more slowly when protein and/or energy were restricted.

-Longevity research in monkeys suggests that energy restriction or at least a reduction in modern processed foods is beneficial.
-However, there is no research in mammals that demonstrates that protein restriction extends lifespan or health span.
+Longevity research in monkeys suggests that energy restriction or a reduction in modern processed foods is beneficial.
+However, no research in mammals demonstrates that protein restriction extends lifespan or health span.

 The low target protein values proposed by some for longevity (i.e. 0.6g/kg lean body mass or LBM) are practically impossible to achieve from whole foods without the addition of a significant amount of oils and refined fats and/or substantial calorie restriction to the point of rapid weight loss (e.g. check out the Nutrient Optimiser analysis of Dr Rosedale’s diet here).

-There is a difference between lifespan and healthspan.
-Humans in the wild who are frail, risk fractures and other complications related to muscle wasting and lethargy.
+There is a difference between lifespan and health span.
+Humans in the wild who are frail risk fractures and other complications related to muscle wasting and lethargy.
 As shown in the chart below, there is an optimal balance between growth and wasting.
-Too much insulin and you grow to the point that you get complications of metabolic disease.
-Too little growth and you become frail, lose your muscle and bone strength then you may fall, break your hip and never get up again.
+Too much insulin and you grow to the point that you get metabolic disease complications.
+Too little growth and you become frail, lose your muscle and bone strength, then you may fall, break your hip and never get up again.

 Just eating protein won’t give you gains!